Site Search

 The above is the general flow of FPGA development.

-Evaluation boards released by Intel® and Mpression (Macnica 's original brand) come with reference designs (sample designs) and user guides (manuals).
-You can download sample design data from the evaluation board page on the website before or after purchase, or even if you don't purchase the board.
+Evaluation boards released by Altera® and Mpression (Macnica 's original brand) come with reference designs (sample designs) and user guides (manuals).
+You can download sample design data from the evaluation board listing page on the website before or after purchase, or even if you don't purchase the board.

 There are other ways to get sample designs other than the evaluation board page.
 For details, please see the content below.